Terms used:

 • The other Section is more logical because of geographical location and/or training site of the athlete

-Competitors representing another ISUmember are ineligible to “guest compete” at any Qualifying Event.
+Competitors representing another ISUmember are ineligible to compete as a guest at any Qualifying Event.

 Use of Referee as a Judge